The Bloody Chamber: The Bloody Chamber

 The narrator, a beautiful teenage girl, marries an older, wealthy French Marquis, who met her while she was playing the piano at a tea-party.
-Her governess, though pleased she has made a good match, notes the Marquis has formerly wed three women, all of whom died in mysterious circumstances.
+Her governess, though pleased she has made a good match, notes the Marquis has formerly wed three women, all of whom died under mysterious circumstances.
 He gifts his bride a choker made of rubies, warning her against taking it off, and takes her to his coastal castle in Brittany, where she discovers his collection of pornographic engravings and paintings.
 He takes pleasure in her embarrassment, and they consummate their marriage that night, in a bedroom filled with white lilies and mirrors.
 The following morning, he hears of urgent business he must attend to in New York.
 When he leaves, he entrusts her with a chain of keys, telling her she can use them to go about the castle as she wishes.
 He forbids her from using a certain key, telling her it opens his private den.
 She tries to grow accustomed to her new-found decadence, but, being a talented pianist, feels most comfortable with the blind piano-tuner.
 Closer to her age, he lives in a nearby town and, after tuning the piano her husband gave to her as a wedding present, asks to hear her play once in a while.
 But still, her husband's absence makes her feel melancholy, and she telephones her mother.
 Afterwards, she starts going through the Marquis' things in order to learn more about him.
 After going through his desk, she learns more of his previous wives, which pushes her to take the forbidden key and enter his chamber.
 She soon realizes the full extent of his perverse and murderous tendencies when she discovers the bodies of his previous wives, presented in gruesome ways, some of which are surrounded by the same white lilies the Marquis filled her own room with.
 In her shock, she drops the key, staining it with the blood on the floor.
 When she meets the piano-tuner again, she confides the newly discovered secret to him.
 Before the two can flee, the Marquis returns home, his business trip having been cut short.
 Unable to clean the blood from the key, the Marquis discovers that she has entered the bloody chamber and presses the key into her forehead, leaving a red mark.
 He decides to kill her by execution upon a chopping block.
 The brave piano tuner is willing to stay and accompany her even though he knows he will not be able to save her.
 She is saved at the last moment at the end of the story by her mother, who bursts into the castle and shoots the Marquis just as he is about to behead the girl in the courtyard.
 The girl, her mother, and the piano tuner go on to live together and the young widow opens a little music school on the outskirts of Paris.
 Most of the money she inherited is given away to various charities and the castle is turned into a school for the blind.
 However, the girl is still stained with a red mark on her forehead with the key.